mcspronko/grav-plugin-newsletter/README.md

                 extension: txt
                 body: '{% include ''forms/data.txt.twig'' %}'
         -
-            message: 'Thank you for your feedback!'
+            message: 'Thank you for your subscription!'
 ```